Avraham Yoffe: Six-Day War

 Avraham Yoffe and his four brigades on the Egyptian front avoided any areas of heavy enemy concentration and rushed to the passes; in fact, he traversed unguarded terrain because the Egyptians believed that tanks could not cross over dunes.
 Then, General Israel Tal's elite tank division and General Sharon would follow behind, forcing the Egyptians back into a deathtrap that was guaranteed to wipe out the third of their army that resided in the Sinai.
 The basis of the plan was for Yoffe to attack the Egyptians from the flank and drive them to retreat into the Mitla Pass, where Sharon and Tal would wipe them out.

 As was seen through the first four days of the war, when Israel and Egypt were locked in combat, this plan succeeded beyond expectations, forcing the Egyptian retreat.
 On the eve of the first day of fighting, after intense battles, Tal's forces reached El-Arish and Sharon's division prevailed in the most important encounter in north Sinai in the Battle of Abu-Ageila.
 Meanwhile, Yoffe's division advanced on the Egyptian defences and captured the Bir-Lafhan junction.
 By the end of the first day, part of Tal's division headed north to the Gaza Strip, and by June 7, the IDF captured Gaza City.

 On the fourth day of the war, June 8, 1967, the Egyptian forces were defeated.
 General Tal's division conquered Qantara on the banks of the Suez Canal, continuing south along the canal to join up with the main force of the division, which continued from Bir Gifgafa to the Suez Canal in the Ismailiya sector.
 South of them, General Yoffe's division also continued towards the canal along two axes in the Suez sector.
 Meanwhile, another force of his division continued on another route to Ras-Sudar on the Gulf of Suez, south of the canal.
-From there, the force continued south along the Gulf of Suez and reached Abu- Zenima, where it met up with the paratroopers coming from E-Tur.
+From there, the force continued south along the Gulf of Suez and reached Abu-Zenima, where it met up with the paratroopers coming from Et-Tur.

 Scientific activities

-General Yoffe had an important role in the discovery of Bar Kokhba letter in a cave in Judaean Desert.
+General Yoffe had an important role in the discovery of a Bar Kokhba letter in a cave in the Judaean Desert.
 He participated in the archaeological exploration with Yigael Yadin in a cave earlier plundered by Bedouin and researched by another archaeological team.
 Yoffe suggested using advanced military equipment, which resulted in buried artifacts being discovered.
-That find is among the most important for the study of the Bar Kokhba revolt against Romans.
+That find is among the most important for the study of the Bar Kokhba revolt against the Romans.

 In 1963, while on military duty, Avraham Yoffe was permitted to serve as a chairman of the newly created Nature Reserves Authority Council.
-In November 1964, he retired from the military, and in May 1965, he was appointed director of the Nature Reserves Authority, where he served for 14 years, replaced by Adir Shapira in 1978.
+In November 1964, he retired from the military, and in May 1965, he was appointed director of the Nature Reserves Authority, where he served for 14 years, before being replaced by Adir Shapira in 1978.